ricaun-io/Isolator.Fody/README.md

 The name of the `AssemblyLoadContext` to use for isolation.
 If a context with this name already exists, it will be used.
 Otherwise, a new context will be created with this name.

-*Defaults to an empty string, which creates a unique name with the assembly name and the assembly module guid included.*
+*Defaults to an empty string, which creates a unique name with the assembly name and the assembly module guid separated with dot `"{name}.{guid}"`.*
 ```xml
 <Isolator ContextName='MyContextName' />
 ```